GodotVR/godot-xr-tools/_docs/movement/wall_walk.md

 appearing in VR games (for players with strong stomachs).

-This movement provider allows the player to walk on objects which have a physics layer matching the providers mask.
+This movement provider allows the player to walk on objects which have a physics layer matching the provider's mask.

 See [Physics Layers]({{ site.url }}/docs/physics_layers/) for recommendations on how to configure physics layers for Godot XR Tools.